-In the present investigation the antibacterial activity of different solvent extracts (hexane, acetone and methanol) of Thevetia peruviana leaves was done by agar well diffusion method against three pathogenic bacterial strains.
+In the present investigation, the antibacterial activity of different solvent extracts (hexane, acetone, and methanol) of Thevetia peruviana leaves was done by agar well diffusion method against three pathogenic bacterial strains.
 It was found that different solvent extracts exhibited appreciable to no activity at all against the tested organisms.
-The hexane extract showed moderate activity against Micrococcus luteus at 100 mg/ml, inhibition zone measured 12 mm.
-Against Pseudomonas aeruginosa 25 mg/ml showed a inhibition zone of 8 mm.
+The hexane extract showed moderate activity against Micrococcus luteus at 100 mg/ml; inhibition zone measured 12 mm.
+Against Pseudomonas aeruginosa 25 mg/ml showed an inhibition zone of 8 mm.
 The results were poor for Shigella flexneri.

-The methanol extract showed appreciable activity against Pseudomonas aeruginosa at 100 mg/ml, inhibition zone measured 26 mm.
-Also at 200 mg/ml and 50 mg/ml the activities were significant.
-Against Shigella flexneri an inhibition zone of 8mm was measured at 100 mg/ml.
+The methanol extract showed appreciable activity against Pseudomonas aeruginosa at 100 mg/ml; inhibition zone measured 26 mm.
+Also at 200 mg/ml and 50 mg/ml, the activities were significant.
+Against Shigella flexneri an inhibition zone of 8 mm was measured at 100 mg/ml.
 The activity was poor against Micrococcus luteus.
-In case of acetone extract for Micrococcus luteus 100 mg/ml showed an inhibition of 12 mm whereas for Shigella flexneri 200 mg/ml showed the same inhibition zone of 12 mm.
+In the case of acetone extract for Micrococcus luteus 100 mg/ml showed inhibition of 12 mm whereas for Shigella flexneri 200 mg/ml showed the same inhibition zone of 12 mm.
 At 200 mg/ml an inhibition zone of 10 mm was measured for Pseudomonas aeruginosa.

-In the present study HPLC analysis of methanolic leaves extract was also undertaken.
-The study revealed that Thevetia peruviana leaves do contain some phytosterols but is not rich source of phytosterols.
+In the present study, the HPLC analysis of methanolic leaves extract was also undertaken.
+The study revealed that Thevetia peruviana leaves do contain some phytosterols but are not a rich source of phytosterols.

 CONCLUSION: The importance of medicinal plant research is that it has helped to establish the efficacy and safety of traditional medicine and plant products.